 A micro market is a small area within a city that has its own price pattern, demand level, and type of development.
 Even within Gurgaon, property prices can vary widely from one sector to another.
 A micro market may include a group of sectors, a road stretch, or a developing corridor.
 For budget buyers, micro markets are important because they help identify locations where prices are still reasonable but infrastructure and livability are improving.
 Choosing the right micro market often makes the difference between buying a home and being priced out.

-Why budget buyers should focus on micro markets
+Why Budget Buyers should focus on Micro Markets

 Budget buyers must focus on micro markets helps narrow down realistic options.
 These areas often offer newer projects, better layouts, and more space compared to older prime sectors.
 Micro markets also give better chances of price appreciation because they are still developing.
 As roads, schools, and offices come up, property values tend to increase gradually.

-Role of infrastructure in affordable housing
+Role of Infrastructure in Affordable Housing

+Infrastructure is the biggest driver of affordable housing growth in Gurgaon.
+New roads, flyovers, and metro extensions push development outward from crowded central areas.
+As a result, developers launch budget projects in newly connected locations.
 Areas that were once ignored become attractive once connectivity improves.
 Buyers who enter early often get better prices and more choices.
 This is why understanding upcoming and existing infrastructure is essential when choosing a budget-friendly micro market.

 Year on Year Price Appreciation